fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://armadillophone.com/blog/acropalypse-vulnerability">-Acropalypse vulnerability reveals your screenshots</a>

 <a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">Tool Link = _Doldrum Tool_</a></a>

-<a href="https://labs.detectify.com/2021/08/10/how-to-hack-apis-in-2021/">-How to Hack APIs in 2021</a>

-<a href="https://akshita-infosec.medium.com/burp-macros-what-why-how-151df8901641">-Burp Macros: What, Why & How?</a>

-<a href="https://sicks3c.medium.com/setup-your-private-burp-collaborator-for-ssrf-xxe-fd6cf01c8ca">-Setup Your Private Burp Collaborator for SSRF/XXE</a>

-<a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

-<A href="https://www.pavel.gr/blog/dll-hijacking-using-spartacus-outside-of-dllmain">-DLL Hijacking using Spartacus, outside of DllMain</a>

-<a href="https://github.com/mrh0wl/Cloudmare">-Cloudflare, Sucuri, Incapsula real IP tracker</a>

-<a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>

-<a href="https://devsecopsdocs.com/blog/nuclear-pond/">-Nuclear Pond</a>

-<a href="https://blog.securelayer7.net/static-analysis-of-android-application-tools-used-securelayer7/">-OWASP Top 10: Static Analysis of Android Application & Tools Used</a>

-<a href="https://github.com/iustin24/chameleon">-Chameleon provides better content discovery by using wappalyzer's set of technology fingerprints alongside custom wordlists tailored to each detected technologies</a>

-<a href="https://medium.com/@murami.ike/working-with-a-scope-using-gowitness-4d338b0321ac">-Working with a scope using Gowitness</a>

-# General Writeups

-<a href="https://peterjson.medium.com/miracle-one-vulnerability-to-rule-them-all-c3aed9edeea2">-Miracle - One Vulnerability To Rule Them All</a>

-<a href="https://github.com/morphean-sec/secure-smart-contract-design-principles">-Saltzer and Schroeder's 10 secure design principles as applied to solidity smart contracts.</a>

-<a href="https://portswigger.net/daily-swig/teen-hacker-scoops-4-500-bug-bounty-for-facebook-flaw-that-allowed-attackers-to-unmask-page-admins">-Teen hacker scoops $4,500 bug bounty for Facebook flaw that allowed attackers to unmask page admins</a>

-<A href="https://medium.com/@fcwdbrqmr/400-bounty-again-using-google-dorks-6dc8e438f017">-400$ Bounty again using Google Dorks</a>

-<a href="https://portswigger.net/research/top-10-web-hacking-techniques-of-2020">-Top 10 web hacking techniques of 2020 | PortSwigger Research</a>

 <a href="https://medium.com/r3d-buck3t/top-10-tips-for-burp-suite-72212d22328f">-Top 10 Tips for Burp Suite</a>